shahan360/GenAI-with-AWS---Training-Meta-Llama-2-7B-Model-for-IT--Finance--and-Medicine-Domain-Expertise/README.md

-# GenAI with AWS: Training Meta Llama 2 7B Model for IT, Finance, and Sales Domain Expertise viz.
+# GenAI with AWS: Training Meta Llama 2 7B Model for IT, Finance, and Medicine Domain Expertise viz.
 Domain-Specific Text Generation using Meta Llama 2 7B Model on AWS

 ## Project Overview
-This project leverages a comprehensive suite of AWS services to fine-tune the **Meta Llama 2 7B Text Generation Model** for achieving domain-specific expertise in IT, Finance, and Sales.
+This project leverages a comprehensive suite of AWS services to fine-tune the **Meta Llama 2 7B Text Generation Model** for achieving domain-specific expertise in IT, Finance, and Medicine.
 The model is trained on large datasets stored in Amazon S3 and deployed using AWS SageMaker for efficient handling of text generation tasks within each targeted domain.

 ## Key AWS Services Utilized
 - **Amazon EC2**: Provides scalable compute resources required to train and deploy the model.